-I DEF A 5 CLOCK EXTERNAL SET I PI PEO SO SET I PI PE1 S1 SET I PI PE2 S2 SET I PI PE3 S3 SET I PI PE4 S4 TI ME 1000 END
+I DEF A 5 CLOCK EXTERNAL CLCLOCKI NG ON SET I PI PEO SO SET I PI PE1 S1 SET I PI PE2 S2 SET I PI PE3 S3 SET I PI PE4 S4 TI ME 1000 . . . . .
+END

-In this application, external input clocking is enabled for the input procedure A. With Channel List Clocking selected, each positive edge of the external clock causes conversion of the entire channel list consisting of channel 0 (S0) to channel 4 (S4).
+External input clocking is enabled for the input procedure A. With Channel List Clocking selected, each positive edge of the external clock causes conversion of the entire channel list consisting of channel 0 (SO) to channel 4 (S4).
 The channels are converted in sequence with channel 0 synchronized to the positive edge of the external clock and each of the subsequent channels converted according to the TIME command.
-Channel 1 (S1) is converted 1000 μ s following the edge of the external clock, channel 2 (S2) is converted 2000 μ s following the edge of the external clock, up to channel 4 (S4) which is converted 4000 μ s following the edge of the external clock.
-When using Channel List Clocking, the period of the external clock (rising edge) must be greater than the TIME command times the number of channels plus tSYNCH.
-The external clock may be as slow as required; there is no maximum period.
+Channel 1 (S1) is converted 1000 $\mu$ s following the edge of the external clock, channel 2 (S2) is converted 2000 $\mu$ s following the edge of the external clock, up to channel 4 (S4) which is converted 4000 $\mu$ s following the edge of the external clock.
+When using Channel List Clocking, the period of the external clock (rising edge to rising edge) must be greater than the TIME command times the number of channels plus tSYNCH.
+The external clock may be as slow as required-there is no maximum period.